(On-the-Job Injury or Illness)

 If the worker dies from a compensable injury, the surviving spouse and/or minor children, and lacking such, other dependents as defined by law, are entitled to weekly cash benefits.
 The amount is equal to two-thirds of the deceased worker's average weekly wage for the year before the accident.
 The weekly compensation may not exceed the weekly maximum, despite the number of dependents.

 If there are no surviving children, spouse, grandchildren, grandparents, brothers or sisters, parents or grandparents entitled to compensation, the surviving parents or the estate of the deceased worker may be entitled to payment of a sum of $50,000.
-Funeral expenses may also be paid, up to $6,000 in Metropolitan New York counties; up to $5,000 in all others.
+Funeral expenses may also be paid.
+For all deaths on and after June 8, 2016, the maximum amount for funeral expenses was increased from $6,000 to $12,500 in Metropolitan New York counties, and from $5,000 to $10,500 in all other counties.